sneakybikimeh/CS2-Practice_GUI/README.md

 It comes with two additional files containing utility aliases (`alias_maps.cfg` and `alias_stuff.cfg`), one file that adds a visual feature (`practice_gui_hint.cfg`) and a `practice_gui_user.cfg` file to enable easy modifications with some documentation, this very last one should be the only one to be modified unless you want to break everything !

 ## Installation
-0. For experienced cfg user : If you are using an `autoexec`, you can just paste this line into it so you just have to type `practice_gui` in console to use this config (after dropping the files into the right folder).
+0. For experienced cfg user only : If you are using an `autoexec`, you can just paste this line into it so you just have to type `practice_gui` in console to use this config (after dropping the files into the right folder).

         alias "practice_gui" "sv_cheats 1; exec_async practice_gui"